piegope/doc/docs/content/en/kb/devolutions-gateway/how-to-articles/launch-rdp-session-web-client.md

 ![RDP Session Opened in a Web Client](https://webdevolutions.azureedge.net/docs/en/kb/KB2224.png)

 {% snippet icon.badgeHelp %}
-If the connection does not work, check the <a href="#requirements">Requirements</a> again or visit [RDP Web Client Not Showing](/kb/devolutions-gateway/troubleshooting-articles/rdp-web-client-not-showing/).
+If the connection does not work, check the [Requirements](#requirements) again or visit [RDP Web Client Not Showing](/kb/devolutions-gateway/troubleshooting-articles/rdp-web-client-not-showing/).
 {% endsnippet %}

 ### Currently Supported Features